cacaiocamp/joyOSCMapper/README.md

 I've developted it using a Windows 10, with Visual Studio 2017, but, as its built with openFrameworks, it should be easy enough to use it in all the OSs that run this C++ toolkit.

 ## Instalation
-With the openFrameworks already downloaded for your IDE, you will first need build a .dll version of JoyShockLibrary for your OS.
+With the openFrameworks already downloaded for your IDE, you will first need build a .dll of JoyShockLibrary for your OS.
 If you are using a x64 Windows, the .dll and .lib files in the _libs/_ folder are already the ones.
 If x86, you can get the [latest x86 release of JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary/releases).

 After that, all the files you need are on the _src/_ folder.
 You will also need to make the link of your project/solution to the folder where the .dll and .lib files are and a openFrameworks app with _ofxOsc_ and _ofxGUI_ addons imported.